Need a gift for a gifted musician?

 Despite having not even released their debut album at that point, Pipers were personally chosen by Tim Burgess to support The Charlatans in Italy in 2008, and a support slot with Ian Brown swiftly followed.
 That summer, Pipers were invited to play at a number of UK festivals including Liverpool Sound City, Matthew Street Festival and Creamfields, as their star continued to rise.
 2009 saw another support slot offered and gleefully accepted, this time with Starsailor, before the boys signed with indie label Materia Principale.
 In early 2010 Pipers debut album, No One But Us, was released to critical acclaim in Europe.
 That summer Stefano was invited to perform an acoustic track at Balcony Tv Dublin.

 Having spent most of 2011 touring and rehearsing their new material, Pipers have returned with a refreshed sound more akin to the likes of Elliot Smith and Turin Brakes.
-They unveiled their new folk inspired tracks supporting Turin Brakes in Northampton earlier in 2012.
+They unveiled their new folk inspired tracks supporting Ocean Colour Scene and Turin Brakes in 2012; some months later (February 2013) they also supported James Walsh from Starsailor during his Italian solo tour.

-The sessions for their second album took place in Wolverhampton at Magic Garden Recording Studios with Gavin Monaghan (Editors, Ocean Colour Scene, Scott Matthews) between March and May 2012; the new record Juliet Grove is due for release in early 2013.
+The sessions for their second album Juliet Grove took place in Wolverhampton at Magic Garden Recording Studios with Gavin Monaghan (Editors, Ocean Colour Scene, Scott Matthews) between March and May 2012; the new record Juliet Grove is due for release in January 2014 thru Pippola Music and Flake Records (Japan only)